 Once you have completed this training and would like to go on our preferred provider list for referrals from our service, please contact Nikki Hartmann, Manager PASS and FASS on (08) 8245 8100.

-There is no cost to for direct client service.
-Fees will apply for some activities when using external specialists and for our Professional Development Training.
+There is no cost for direct client service.
+Fees will apply for some activities when using external specialists and for our professional development training.

 The Department for Child Protection has contributed funds towards this program.